rotundasoftware/steamer/README.md

 ### The built-in mongo collection container

-When instantiating the built in mongo collection container, you pass it an `options` object with a reference to the appropriate collection, as shown in the examples above.
-When adding an item to the container's manifest, you pass it a "selector" object:
+When instantiating the built in mongo collection container, pass it an `options` object with a reference to the collection, as shown above.
+When adding to the container's manifest, supply a "selector" object:

 ```javascript
 req.ssData.add( {